callisto-lang/drifblim/README.md

 [Drifblim](https://wiki.xxiivv.com/drifblim) is a [Uxntal](https://wiki.xxiivv.com/site/uxntal.html) assembler, written in that same language.

 The assembler is written in about 400 lines, it's designed to help bootstrap the Uxn ecosystem and to demonstrate the concept of a personal one-page computer concept.
-The goal is for Driflim's source code to be released as a print-friendly document, along with its assembled hexadecimal data and the napkin definition of the Uxn virtual machine.
+The goal is for Driflim's source code to be released as a print-friendly document, along with its assembled hexadecimal data and the _napkin definition_ of the Uxn virtual machine.

-The Drifblim project also a REPL program, called the `bicycle`.
-More on this later.
+The Drifblim project also includes a REPL program, called `varvara's bicycle`.

 ## Build